Antyesti/Pokedex/README.md

 - Changelog and Credits panels linked from the footer.
 - `Escape` key closes any open detail view, edit form, or changelog panel.
 - Toast notifications for import/export/save/undo feedback.
+- Micro-interactions: switches (Shiny, Mega, Gigantamax, Settings) settle into place with a double-bounce; an invalid form field shakes along with its red border; clearing the search box flies the old text out with a directional light streak; the Roster/Shiny stat counters spin like an odometer digit reel on change; the footer's autosave notice scrolls as a continuous ticker.
+All respect `prefers-reduced-motion`.

 ## Project structure